vladris/tinkerer/blog/doc/tinkering.rst

 Theming
 -------

-Tinkerer comes with three themes: *modern* - the default theme, and *minimal* - a minimalist black and white theme and a base *tinkerbase* theme from which the others inherit.
+Tinkerer comes with three themes: *modern* - the default theme, *minimal* - a minimalist black and white theme and a base *tinkerbase* theme from which the others inherit. *Tinkerbase* is not styled, rather it implements the basic layout.
 Due to the inherent differences between documentation and blogs, Sphinx themes are not fully compatible with Tinkerer.

 To tinker with the look of your blog, you have two options: